Authored by the expert who managed and guided the team behind the Thailand Property Pack

 |---|---|---|

-| Bank of Thailand (BOT) Residential Property Price Index | Thailand's central bank publishing official time-series property price indicators. | We use it to anchor the "true" nationwide and segment price trend for houses, townhouses, and condos.
-We cross-check private reports against the official direction. |
+| Bank of Thailand Residential Property Price Index | Thailand's central bank publishing official time-series property price data. | We used it to anchor the official nationwide and segment price trends.
+We cross-checked private reports against this official direction. |

-| FRED (BIS series) Bangkok Nominal Prices | The BIS dataset distributed via the St. Louis Fed with transparent download history. | We use it to compare 2025-2026 with long-run Bangkok cycles.
-We judge whether prices are at extreme highs or closer to trend. |
+| FRED/BIS Bangkok Residential Prices (Nominal) | BIS dataset distributed via the St. Louis Fed with transparent methodology. | We used it to compare 2025-2026 prices with long-run Bangkok cycles.
+We used it to judge whether prices are at extreme highs or closer to trend. |

-| FRED (BIS series) Bangkok Real Prices | It adjusts for inflation, which matters when asking "is it overpriced?" | We use it to separate "prices went up" from "money value changed."
-We cross-check against Thailand's slow nominal growth narrative. |
+| FRED/BIS Bangkok Residential Prices (Real) | Adjusts for inflation, which matters when asking if prices are truly overpriced. | We used it to separate real price growth from inflation effects.
+We cross-checked against Thailand's flat nominal growth narrative. |

-| BOT LTV Relaxation Announcement | This is the regulator's official rule change that directly affects buyer demand and mortgage access. | We use it to assess whether policy is supporting prices in 2026.
-We translate it into what it means for down payments and buyer power. |
+| Bank of Thailand LTV Relaxation Announcement | The regulator's official rule change directly affecting buyer demand and mortgage access. | We used it to assess whether policy is supporting prices in 2026.
+We translated it into what it means for down payments and buyer power. |

-| JLL Bangkok High-End Residential Report Q3 2025 | JLL is a global consultancy with consistent market tracking and clear metrics. | We use it to quantify 2025-2026 dynamics like rent growth, vacancy direction, and capital value pressure.
-We identify neighborhood-level demand patterns. |
+| JLL Bangkok Q3 2025 Residential Report | Global consultancy with consistent market tracking and clear metrics on vacancy and rents. | We used it to quantify 2025-2026 dynamics like rent growth and vacancy direction.
+We used it to identify neighborhood-level demand. |

-| CBRE Thailand Bangkok Overall Figures Q3 2025 | CBRE is a major global real estate firm with regular, methodical Bangkok reporting. | We use it to cross-check whether launches are accelerating or slowing.
-We fold its signals into buyer/seller market conclusions. |
+| CBRE Thailand Bangkok Q3 2025 Figures | Major global real estate firm with regular, methodical Bangkok reporting. | We used it to cross-check whether launches are accelerating or slowing.
+We folded signals into buyer-seller market conclusions. |

-| Knight Frank Thailand Research | Knight Frank is a global firm and its Thailand research is widely referenced. | We use it to triangulate asking prices by submarket.
-We sanity-check whether typical buyers face rising or stable sticker prices. |
+| Knight Frank Thailand Research | Global firm with widely referenced Thailand research on pricing and market trends. | We used it to triangulate asking prices by Bangkok submarket.
+We used it to sanity-check typical buyer sticker prices. |

-| Nishimura & Asahi Thailand Legal Update | A top-tier international law firm summarizing enacted Thai measures with dates and scope. | We use it to confirm policy support like fee reductions and timing.
-We translate that into near-term demand impact for 2026 buyers. |
+| Nishimura & Asahi Legal Update | Top-tier international law firm summarizing enacted Thai property measures. | We used it to confirm policy support timing and scope for fee reductions.
+We translated legal changes into near-term demand impact. |

 We created this infographic to give you a simple idea of how much it costs to buy property in different parts of Thailand.
 As you can see, it breaks down price ranges and property types for popular cities in the country.
 We hope this makes it easier to explore your options and understand the market.